PA-Scripts/qb-drugplanting-WIP-/README.md

 - Can work with ps-drugproccesing https://github.com/Project-Sloth/ps-drugprocessing

 # Issues:
-- Need to add soil check
+- Need to add soil check (can plant anywhere)
 - Small plants are able to be knocked over

 # Preview: